- This event has passed.

 About this Webinar:

 The Department of Defense’s Office of Special Needs provides policy and focused support for military families with special medical and/or educational needs.
 Many supportive programs offer resources and tools that military families need to be successful no matter where they live or serve.
-This webinar will discuss how the Exceptional Family Member Program at the local level and Military OneSource’s 24/7 call center, collectively, support military families using a holistic approach.
+Presenters in this webinar explore how the Exceptional Family Member Program at the local level and Military OneSource’s 24/7 call center, collectively, support military families using a holistic approach.

 After attending this webinar helping professionals will…